An Action Language for Multi-Agent Domains: Foundations: Introduction

-\end{itemize} In developing \ma0, we make several assumptions and design decisions.
-The key decision is that actions in our formalism can be effectively executed.\footnote{This is not the case in DEL \cite{vanDitmarschHK07}, where actions are complex graph structures, similar to Kripke structures, possibly representing a multi-modal formula, and it is not clear if and how such actions can be executed.} We also assume that actions are deterministic.
-This assumption can be lifted in a relatively simple manner by generalizing the treatment of non-deterministic actions, state constraints, and parallel actions studied in the context of single-agent domains.
+\end{itemize} In developing \mastar{}, we make several design decisions.
+The key decision is that actions in our formalism can be effectively executed and the outcome can be effectively determined.
+This is not the case, for example, in DEL \citep{vanDitmarschHK07}, where actions are complex graph structures, similar to Kripke structures, possibly representing a multi-modal formula, and it is not clear if and how such actions can be executed.
+We also assume that actions are deterministic, i.e., the result of the execution of a world altering action is unique.
+This assumption can be lifted in a relatively simple manner---by generalizing the techniques for handling non-deterministic actions studied in the context of single-agent domains.

-Next, although we have mentioned both knowledge and beliefs, in this paper we will follow \cite{vanDitmarschHK07,BaltagM04} and focus only on formalizing the changes of \emph{beliefs} of agents after the execution of actions.
-Following the considerations in \cite{vBenthem07}, the epistemic operators used in this paper can be read as \emph{``to the best my information.''} Note that, in a multi-agent system, there may be a need to distinguish between \emph{knowledge} and \emph{beliefs} of an agent about the world.
-For example, let us consider Example~\ref{ex1} and let us denote with $p$ the proposition \emph{``nobody knows whether the coin lies heads or tails up.''} Initially, all of the three agents know that $p$ is true.
+Although we have mentioned both knowledge and beliefs, in this paper we will follow \cite{vanDitmarschHK07,BaltagM04} and focus only on formalizing the changes of \emph{beliefs} of agents after the execution of actions.
+Following the considerations by \cite{vBenthem07}, the epistemic operators used in this paper can be read as \emph{``to the best of my information.''} Note that, in a multi-agent system, there may be a need to distinguish between the \emph{knowledge} and the \emph{beliefs} of an agent about the world.
+Let us consider Example~\ref{ex1} and let us denote with $p$ the proposition \emph{``nobody knows whether the coin lies heads or tails up.''} Initially, the three agents know that $p$ is true.
 However, after agent $A$ executes the sequence of actions (1)-(4), $A$ will know that $p$ is false.
 Furthermore, $B$ also knows that $p$ is false, thanks to her awareness of $A$'s execution of the actions of opening the box and looking into it.
-However, $C$---being unaware of the execution of the actions performed by $A$---will still believe that $p$ is true.
+However, $C$, being unaware of the execution of the actions performed by $A$, will still believe that $p$ is true.
 If this were considered as a part of $C$'s knowledge, then $C$ would result in having false knowledge.